June 17-21, 2025 (Virtual)

-The conference continues to highlight and celebrate the growing and evolving academic study of Indonesia.
-The conference aims to expand research dissemination and collaboration by connecting Indonesian scholars with international colleagues in a bilingual and virtual format.
+Celebrating the growing and evolving academic study of Indonesia, the conference aims to expand research dissemination and collaboration by connecting Indonesian scholars with international colleagues in a bilingual and virtual format.

 Abstract Submission

-A group of presenters may propose a panel session of 3 or 4 presentations based on work that share a set of common themes, issues, or research questions.
-The panel sessions are 90 minutes long.
-The panel organizers must identify a chair and a discussant (who must also register for the conference) in the proposal submission.
-The organizers encourage panels with presenters from different countries.
-Panel submission includes a panel abstract of up to 300 words, and individual paper abstracts of up to 300 words.
+Organized Panel Session (Group Submission): A group of presenters may propose a panel session of 3 or 4 separate paper presentations based on work that shares a set of common themes, issues, or research questions.
+The panel sessions are 90 minutes long and panel organizers must identify a chair and a discussant in the proposal submission.
+(300 word panel abstract + 300 word abstract for each individual paper)

-Roundtable sessions are intended to foster connections and substantive exchanges among a community of researchers and practitioners on a collaborative project, or a particular issue with implications on research and policy.
-The roundtable sessions are 90 minutes long and feature up to 4 presentations on the roundtable topic, as such the presentations do not have individual separate titles.
+Roundtable Session (Group Submission): Intended to foster connections and substantive exchanges among a community of researchers and practitioners on a collaborative project, or a particular issue with implications on research and policy.
+The roundtable sessions are 90 minutes long and feature up to 4 presentations on the roundtable topic.
+As such, the presentations do not have individual separate titles.
 Roundtable organizers should identify a chair who will moderate the discussion.
-The roundtable session submission includes a brief description of the intended discussion for the roundtable of up to 300 words, and a preliminary list of invited participants (including name, affiliation, and contact information, who must also register for the conference).
+(300 word abstract)

 US & International participants: